We welcome feedback from students, families and members of the community as it helps us know what we are doing well and what we can improve.

 Complaint about the Victorian school curriculum and examinations

-Refer to: Complaints handling policy and .
+Refer to: Complaints handling policy and procedure.

 Complaint and regulation of student exchange programs

-The Victorian Registration and Qualifications Authority (VRQA)investigates complaints against student exchange organisations.
+The Victorian Registration and Qualifications Authority (VRQA) investigates complaints against student exchange organisations.

-Refer to: VRQA .
+Refer to: VRQA complaints.

-Report religious or racial discrimination
+Report racism or religious discrimination

 Everyone in our school community deserves to be respected, valued and treated equally.
 Discrimination or abuse based on religion or race is not tolerated in our school communities.

-If your child has been the target of, or has witnessed, religious or racial discrimination or abuse, we encourage you to report it to your school.
+If your child has been the target of, or has witnessed, religious or racial discrimination or abuse, report it to your school.
 They will make sure appropriate action and support is provided.

 Independent or catholic schools

-If your concern relates to an independent school, refer to: VRQA
+If your concern relates to an independent school, refer to: VRQA complaints.

 Department employees and services